 Pirates President Frank Coonelly was on 93.7 The FAN this morning.
 He discussed some of the Pirates starting pitching disappointment in 2010 and how he anticipates a few of these players to come back in 2011.
 Starting pitchers Brad Lincoln, Charlie Morton and Ross Ohlendorf were the big topics and Coonelly seemed very confident that these right handers could rebound in 2011.

-Is it wishful thinking, guarded optimism or ignorance for Frank to think he didn’t get shit out of his pitching in 2010, but 2011 will be magically different?
+thinking, guarded optimism or ignorance for Frank to think he didn’t get shit out of his pitching in 2010, but 2011 will be magically different?

 Ohlendorf is the closest to a sure thing in that group for us.
 Ohlendorf can be an average back end of the rotation pitcher.
 If, like any ML hurler, injuries don’t start piling up.